kudrom/lupulo/docs/data_schema_language.rst

 Aggregated data source type which is a key/value pair of other data sources.
 Like the list data source type, it defines two different kind of attributes.

-The first one is a simple one called keys with is a list of the keys in the dictionary.
+The first one is a simple one called keys which is a list of the keys in the dictionary.

-The second kind of attributes start with every key of the dictionary followed by an underscore.
+The second kind of attributes start with every key of the dictionary followed by an underscore followed by the name of the attributes defined for the data inside the key for the defined dict.
 These attributes must fully define the data source associated with the given key.

 For example, if we'd like to define some leds by its state and intensity, we could write::